goldenglorys/unnamed/README.md

 7. Implemented arithmetic operation (addition and subtraction) into the codegen..
 8. Update codegen to handle multiple operations all at once..
 9. Multiplication working in codegen..
+10. Multiple operations without the order of operation..working on variables and all..
 9. ... (more steps to come)